carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 - "How can I create and edit a Frictionless Table Schema?"
 objectives:
 - "Learn the Frictionless Table Schema and how it is used to describe a tabular dataset."
-- "Import a table and infer metadata about."
+- "Import a table and infer metadata about it using Python."
-- "Edit table metadata."
-- "Add additional column properties."
+- "Understand the Field Descriptor options for describing table fields."
+- "Use Python to edit the Field Descriptors for fields in our dataset."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "The Frictionless Table Schema allows us to describe metadata for a table using JSON."
+- "The Frictionless python module `describe` function is used to import a file as a table and infer information about it."
+- "Using the Frictionless python module we can edit the Table Schema's Field Descriptors."
 ---
 In this lesson we will be working with the Frictionless Python module and CSV (comma separated) data files.
 Each CSV file represents a table in our dataset.
 For each file, the first row is the header row and provides the names of the table fields.
 All following rows are data.